apache/airflow/docs/apache-airflow-providers-postgres/operators/postgres_operator_howto_guide.rst

 by virtue of inheritance.
 While both ``parameters`` and ``params`` make it possible to dynamically pass in parameters in many interesting ways, their usage is slightly different as demonstrated in the examples below.

-To find the birthdates of all pets between two dates, when we use the SQL statements directly in our code, we will use the ``parameters`` attribute:
+To find the birth dates of all pets between two dates, when we use the SQL statements directly in our code, we will use the ``parameters`` attribute:

 .. code-block:: python